 Make sure your car has really been stolen.

-It’s sounds funny, but we’ve all been there when we’ve been inside the store or at a meeting for too long and realize we’re standing in the parking lot forgetting where we parked.
+We’ve all been there: you’ve been inside the store or at a meeting for too long and realize you’re standing in the parking lot forgetting where you parked.
 Take a few minutes after initially panicking to think and recall where you parked.
 If you parked in a tow-away zone, check the impound/tow service before making a stolen vehicle report.
 You might save some embarrassment and paperwork.

 Call the police ASAP.

 Once you’re sure you haven’t misplaced your ride, or haven’t been towed, then call the police to report the stolen car.
 Make sure you also report any belongings that were in the vehicle at the time of the theft.
 A bit of a relief: 92% of stolen passenger cars in Colorado are recovered within a month.

 Report your stolen vehicle to your insurance company.

 Make sure you inform your carrier that you are not in possession of your vehicle.

 Complete a list of all stolen property and personal effects left in the car.

 This includes anything of value such as mail, keys, office badge, identifying information, and any other personal property.